 Tiffany warned me but Kazuya didn’t protest, instead, he closed his eyes—seemingly ignoring us.
 As we continued to walk through the quiet streets, I observed the environment around us.
 Different vehicles were parked near the side walked we traversed, all of them empty.
 We passed by various shops and storefronts at a hasty pace.
 Most were closed.
 It was pretty late.

 Even with Kazuya by our side, I didn’t feel comfortable walking through the city at night.
 It was just me and Tiffany—the two of us unarmed girls with a weakened cape.
 Luckily, we were in the safer parts of Ravensworth—the upper residential area, usually devoid of the distinct criminal activity and cape action that plagued the lower part of the city.
-Even though the city seemed peaceful and ran smoothly during the day, the mutant gangs that ran Ravensworth’s underworld would rise to the surface at night.
+Even though the city seemed peaceful and ran smoothly during the day, the hallowed gangs that ran Ravensworth’s underworld would rise to the surface at night.
 Particularity around the lower end of the city—the shopping district, downtown, and the waterfront as well.

-I was grateful we didn’t have to deal with that on the way back, but something—as a slight feeling of fear was worming its way through my mind.
+I was grateful we didn’t have to deal with that on the way back, but something—a slight feeling of fear was worming its way through my mind.
 After everything that happened earlier, was the craziness of this night over?
 I huffed.
 Only a few more blocks before we were home.